tspeterkim/tspeterkim.github.io/index.md

 <img src="../images/me.jpg" alt="me" style="width:200px; float:left; padding-right:20px;"/>

-I am a Senior ML Engineer at [Coupang Play](https://www.coupangplay.com/), building the video recommendation system for the most popular streaming service in South Korea.
+I am a Senior ML Engineer at [Coupang Play](https://www.coupangplay.com/), building the video recommendation system for the most popular South Korean streaming service.

 Previously, I received an undergraduate and a master’s degree in computer science from UCLA.
 I was a research assistant at the UCLA NLP Lab, where I worked with [Wasi Ahmad](https://wasiahmad.github.io/) and [Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).